dotlang/language/Enhancements.md

 N - Remove template and generic code?
 Everybody seems complaining about them in other languages.
 No. We have relied heavily on this (tuple, map/reduce, ...).
 We just make sure this will be as simple as possible without ambiguity and complexity.
 Being strongly typed is one of powers of Electron and removing templates will force us to loose this property too.

-? - Object creation syntax should be completely readable and not to be confused with any other construct.
+N - Object creation syntax should be completely readable and not to be confused with any other construct.
 Is it so?
+Yes it is.
+We don't need `new` keyword here.

 Y - Support for higher dimension array as a single block memory allocation. `int[,] x = int[5, 4];` or `int[][] x = int[5][4]`.
 The second version is more powerful because we can have `x[0]` as an int array of size 4.
 But it won't be a continuous block of memory.
 Both can be possible.
 First for efficiency and second for language orthogonality.